Hamza Ali Abbasi

-In 2013, he appeared in two feature films, Main Hoon Shahid Afridi and Waar, for which he received the Best Star Debut Male and Best Supporting Actor awards at the 1st ARY Film Awards.

-In 2022, he played the main antagonist Noori Natt in The Legend of Maula Jatt, the highest-grossing Pakistani film of all time as well as the highest-grossing Punjabi-language film of all time.
+In 2013, he appeared in Main Hoon Shahid Afridi and Waar, for which he received the Best Star Debut Male and Best Supporting Actor awards at the 1st ARY Film Awards.
+In 2022, he played the main antagonist Noori Natt in The Legend of Maula Jatt.

 Early life and education

 Abbasi was born on 23 June 1986 in Multan into a Punjabi family of civil servants to Major (Retd) Mazhar Ali Abbasi, an army officer, and Begum Nasim Akhtar Chaudhry, a former judge and politician affiliated with the Pakistan Peoples Party.
 His sister Dr. Fazeela Abbasi is a dermatologist.
 His maternal cousin Areej Chaudhary is also an actress.

 He gained his Bachelor's in International Relations from the United States and his Master's in the same subject from the Quaid-e-Azam University.
 While in the United States he also studied film-making.

 He also passed the CSS exams and was working as a civil service officer in the police group before abandoning the job to concentrate on his passions, film-making and acting.